You're Admitted, What's Next? - International Students

 Living on campus can be an important part of the college experience.
 With several different on-campus housing options, students can find the best environment for them.
 Application for Spring semester housing is available during the fall semester.
 Students admitted for summer and fall terms can begin the applying for housing in mid-January.

 International students are expected to pay out-of-state tuition; however, the Texas Higher Education Coordinator Board has outlined some rules whereby an international student may qualify as a Texas resident for tuition purposes to pay the in-state tuition rate.
 Please visit http://utsa.edu/registrar/residency for more information.
 Residency forms can be submitted to The Office of The Registrar, UTSA, One UTSA Circle, San Antonio TX 78249.

 Final Document Submission

 All students with courses in progress are required to submit final transcripts prior to their enrollment.
 Admitted freshmen are required to submit their final high school transcript reflecting their graduation date or completion of high school that has been determined equivalent to a U.S. high school graduation, as applicable.
 Admitted transfers must submit final transcripts for any work in progress.

-The University of Texas Board of Regents requires all international students holding non-immigrant visa status and residing in the United States to maintain approved comprehensive health insurance coverage while enrolled in the The University of Texas at San Antonio.
+The University of Texas Board of Regents requires that all international students holding a non-immigrant visa status must maintain approved comprehensive health insurance coverage while enrolled at the The University of Texas at San Antonio.

-International students will be automatically enrolled in the UT System student health insurance plan at the time of registration, unless evidence of approved comparable coverage has been furnished to the International Program Office at 458-7202, Main Building (MB 1.210), and a waiver obtained.
-The charge for this coverage appears as a required fee on the student’s bill.
+International students will be automatically enrolled in the UT System student health insurance plan at the time of registration, unless evidence of comparable coverage has been furnished to the Office of International Programs and approved through a waiver process.